HannimalCrackers/DHUM_73000/dashboardsuccess.md

 # Dashboard Success

-Visualizations were generated from a dataset that contains all New York City 311 Service Requests made in the year 2015.
+Exploring the dataset of all New York City 311 Service Requests from 2015 through data visualization.

 &nbsp;
 &nbsp;

 #### NYC Bike/Roller/Skate Chronic Complaints
-This dashboard shows visualizations of the complaint category titled "Bike/Roller/Skate Chronic."
+This dashboard shows all complaints categorized as "Bike/Roller/Skate Chronic" with associated official response to each.
 Pretty sure this is mostly skateboarding complaints, with maybe some BMX mixed in.
 Rollerbladers aren't much of a scourge nowadays.

 This is my first multi-chart dashboard that looks ok on desktop.
 Hooray!
-It's a total unusable mess on mobile, but I'll figure that out too eventually.
+It's a total unusable mess on mobile, but I'm sure I'll learn how to fix that soon.

 &nbsp;